AlexandreYembo/hydra-order/README.md

 1.2 - Calculate discount based on the type of voucher:

-1.2.1 - Check weither voucher will apply discount in percentage.
+1.2.1 - Check whether voucher will apply discount in percentage.

-1.2.2 - Check weither voucher will apply based on amount.
+1.2.2 - Check whether voucher will apply based on amount.

 1.3 - When the discount is greater than the order amount, the amount should updated to 0.